Mary Hamilton (politician): Civil Service

 Mary Agnes Hamilton worked for the General Production division of the Ministry of Information from February 1940 to February 1941.
 She then transferred to the Reconstruction Secretariat, later the Ministry of Reconstruction, where she served on planning committees for education, housing, employment, and the Beveridge Report.
 In May 1944 she returned to work for the Overseas Department of the Ministry of Information.

 In August 1946, the American Division, of which she was then in charge, was transferred to the Foreign Office, where she stayed until she left the civil service in February 1952.
 She worked for the Information Research Department, the Foreign Office's covert anti-Communist propaganda branch, and was the IRD's contact for Judith Hare, Countess of Listowel.
 Hamilton was made a CBE for this work in 1949.

 Broadcasting

 Hamilton presented the first Week in Westminster for the BBC in 1929.
 She continued to give talks on current affairs and professional careers for women, among many other topics, during the 1930s and 1940s, and was made a governor of the BBC, 1933–1937, and a member of the Brains Trust.

 Personal life

 In September 1905 she married Charles Joseph Hamilton, an economist colleague at the University of South Wales, Cardiff, where she had briefly been employed as a history tutor.
 She petitioned for and obtained a divorce in 1914.

+Further Information

+In 2000, Female student members of the University of Glasgow's Student Representative Council renamed the Boyd Orr Building in her honour for International Women's Day.
+The women's convener of the Council said the idea was "to raise awareness of women's achievements and make people think about why there were no buildings named after women."